2024-25 Edition

 Emphasizes communicative skills for the purposes of interaction with German speakers and intermediate study of German.
 With a learner-centered approach, helps students develop reading, writing, speaking, listening, grammatical, and cultural skills and knowledge.
 First-year grammar is reviewed and expanded.

-Prerequisite: GERMAN 1BC or GERMAN 1C or GERMAN S1BC.
+Prerequisite: GERMAN 1BC or GERMAN 1C or GERMAN S1BC or German Language and Culture.
 GERMAN 1BC with a grade of C or better.
 GERMAN 1C with a grade of C or better.
 GERMAN S1BC with a grade of C or better.
+German Language and Culture with a minimum score of 3.
 Placement into GERMAN 2A is also accepted.

 (VIII)